Nanopore-Dunedin/Nanopore-Dunedin.github.io/README.md

 ## Sequencing results

-- These are the stats for each run produced by Rob Lanfear's [MinIONQC.R](https://github.com/roblanf/minion_qc) script.
+- Here are some stats for each run, produced by Rob Lanfear's [MinIONQC.R](https://github.com/roblanf/minion_qc) script.

 ![Sequencing stats](./docs/assets/qc_stats.png)

-- There's a `tar.gz` file [here](https://drive.google.com/open?id=1W2Gyt-PktL9w323SFdysV5ATU-dh8fK_) with all the plots the script produces.
-The meaning of each plot is nicely explained on Rob's [github repo](https://github.com/roblanf/minion_qc#output-details).
+- There's a `.tar.gz` file [here](https://drive.google.com/open?id=1W2Gyt-PktL9w323SFdysV5ATU-dh8fK_) with all the output from the script.
+The meaning of each plot is explained on the [github repo](https://github.com/roblanf/minion_qc#output-details).

-- Here's the weighted read length histogram for each sample, showing all the reads and only the reads that passed the Q > 7 cutoff.
+- Here's the weighted read length histogram for each sample.

 ![Weighted histogram](./docs/assets/weighted-hist.png)

-- You can also find the sample QC and library yield at the following links, to compare to the sequencing results:
+- You can also find the sample QC and library yield results at the following links, to compare to the sequencing results:
     - [Sample QC and library prep results PDF](https://drive.google.com/open?id=1QZqew-GirWuYyxb_RQUlB8RDG8qiYBzm)
     - [Sample and sequencing spreadsheet](https://drive.google.com/open?id=1vT_okUPXPBR4ynXj1cv7S4arH_gUkZ1C)